Blobfolio/blob-mimes/wp/readme.txt

 Nothing fancy!
 You can use the built-in installer on the Plugins page or extract and upload the `blob-mimes` folder to your plugins directory via FTP.

+To install this plugin as [Must-Use](https://codex.wordpress.org/Must_Use_Plugins), download, extract, and upload the `blob-mimes` folder to your mu-plugins directory via FTP.
+Please note: MU Plugins are removed from the usual update-checking process, so you will need to handle future updates manually.

 == Changelog ==

+= 0.5.3-2 =
+* [Improved] Must-Use compatibility.

 = 0.5.3-0 =
 * [Misc] Update MIME database.